raetha/wyzesense2mqtt/docs/HA_MQTT_COMPLIANCE.md

 - `DISCOVERY_SCHEMA_VERSION` (currently `2`) identifies the shape of
   discovery payloads this version of wyzesense2mqtt publishes.
-- `_DISCOVERY_CLEANERS` maps each schema version to a function that clears the retained topics that version published.
+- `_MIGRATION_STEPS` is a list of functions, one per schema version transition, each clearing the retained topics published by that version.
 - `config/migrations.yaml` records the schema version last seen on disk.
-- On startup, `Bridge._init_sensors()` compares the recorded version to `DISCOVERY_SCHEMA_VERSION`.
+- On startup, `DongleWorker._init_sensors()` compares the recorded version to `DISCOVERY_SCHEMA_VERSION`.
 If older, it runs every cleaner for the versions in between (once per known sensor), then updates `migrations.yaml`.
 This is a one-time pass per upgrade — already-migrated